nus-cs2103-AY2324S2/ip/AI.md

   - When I had to write JavaDoc comments for a methods and classes.
     - Observation: It was able to generate the JavaDoc comments for the method, but I had to manually change the comments to be more accurate.

-Other Observations:
+Other Observations on GitHub CoPilot:
 There were moments where it gave irrelevant suggestions while I was writing code without expecting suggestions.
 It was annoying at times when the suggestions got implemented when I did not want it to.

+I also used ChatGPT to generate the responses from Alastor in hopes of getting a response with the right personality and tone.
+It took multiple tries to get a response that sounded okay.
+Often times the suggestions were too long or too short, compared to what I was hoping for.